Sagelt/DjangoFlock/README.md

 Todo
 ----

- - Add permissions-checking around browser UI.
  - Add inline creation of Publishers and Games, through Ajax.
  - Move to MongoDB backend.
+(Maybe, in the future.)
  - Make Demand view actually do what it should (show demand per hour per game).